h3khaira/screenSearch/README.md

      refreshToken = <Your Refresh Token>
      ```

-     Then save the file in the `resources` folder.
+     Then create a folder called `resources` and save the file in that folder.

   * Now you can use the tool by running `python main.py` in the home directory